Discover What Our Customers

 - Your share of net profit, as shown in the accounts.

 - The total income received from your business.

 - The income declared on your self-assessment tax return (SA302).

-If you are a director of a limited company, lenders will consider your salary received, and the dividend paid to you as shown on the company accounts, or the reference from your accountant.
+Suppose you are a director of a limited company.
+In that case, lenders will consider your salary received and the dividend paid to you as shown on the company accounts or the reference from your accountant.

-The lenders who can consider these applications will usually be able to accept between one and three years of accounts - three years is typically the maximum a lender will request.
+The lenders who can consider these applications will usually accept between one and three years of accounts - three years is typically the maximum a lender will request.

 - How much you earn.

 - The Loan to Value (LTV) ratio - i.e. how much you want to borrow against the value of the property.

 - The total amount you wish to borrow.